pirelike/mediaserver-autosuspend/README.md

 4. Push to the branch
 5. Open a Pull Request

-## Security Considerations
+## Security

 - API keys stored in YAML config
-- Service runs with limited privileges
+- Limited service privileges
-- Logs are rotated
+- Rotated logs
-- Maintenance requires root for updates
+- Root access only for maintenance
+- Safe shutdown sequences

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Related Projects

-- Inspired by the need for efficient server power management
-- Works with Autowake for complete power management solution
-- Built for home server environments
+- [Autowake](link-to-autowake) - Wake-on-LAN monitor for remote access